![]() |

 Peer Review process

-The evaluation of papers in the journal Política Internacional is carried out under the principle of double-blind peer review, with strict anonymity between authors and reviewers, in order to contribute to the impartiality of the process and to avoid the existence of conflicts of interest in the evaluation process.
-Peer review enhances the academic quality and scientific rigour of the contributions to be published, while assisting the Editorial Board in the process of selecting and approving the papers to be published.
+The evaluation of papers in the journal Política Internacional is carried out under the principle of double-blind peer review, with strict anonymity between authors and reviewers, in order to contribute to the impartiality and objectivity of the process, as well as to avoid the existence of conflicts of interest in the evaluation process, ensuring that editorial decisions are based exclusively on the scientific quality of the manuscripts.

-1. Approve the manuscript for publication without changes,
+- Approve the manuscript for publication without changes,

-2. Approve the manuscript for publication subject to minor changes, which do not require a second review by the reviewers.
+- Approve the manuscript for publication subject to minor changes, which do not require a second review by the reviewers.

-3. Redraft the manuscript and submit for re-evaluation,
+- Redraft the manuscript and submit for re-evaluation,

-4. Reject the manuscript.
+- Reject the manuscript.

 When the submitted paper is accepted by the reviewers with no proposed changes, it will move on to the next stage: editorial correction of style, editing, design and layout.
 Alternatively, as a result of the evaluation process, the reviewers may decide to return the article to the authors for corrections.
 The suggested corrections may be minor, and once made by the author, the article may continue the editorial process; or major, involving partial or total reworking of the work and its submission for re-evaluation.
 In the case of manuscripts approved with minor modifications, the authors must send the corrected paper back to the Journal within 21 days, in a version that includes the changes made.

-If there is agreement by the reviewers that the manuscript is not publishable, the Editorial Board will inform the authors of this negative opinion and the paper will not continue the editorial process.
+If there is agreement by the reviewers that the manuscript is not publishable, the Executive Editor will inform the authors of this negative opinion and the paper will not continue the editorial process.
 The main reasons for rejection of papers by the reviewers are related to: lack of originality and scientific novelty, unreliability of the results and conclusions reached, incoherence between the proposed objectives and the development of the work, low quality and poor updating of bibliographical references, and/or the existence of bad practices.

 Frequency of publication